A Stitch in Time

 She opened her bag to make sure her purse was still there, she had memories in her head, that she did not understand, and she did not remember placing the large envelope in her bag either.

 The type on the envelope said, 'thanks for your help.'
-Inside was a fistful of $100 notes.
+Inside was a fistful of $50 notes.
 Sam flicked the notes, there were thousands.
-"The money is legit, your kind lose a lot of notes, the bots are good at sniffing and finding, thanks again."
+"The money is legit, your kind lose a lot of notes, the bots are good at sniffing and finding, and I hope it is enough for your inconvenience.
+Thanks again."

 Sam turned and looked behind her, then to her left and then to her right, and then she looked down the alley looking for the owner of the voice.
 She couldn't see anyone.
 She looked up towards the small bathroom window, of the flat, where she had lived for three months.
 The fire escape door, that led to nowhere, a place, that was in her head, it wasn't the flat, it was what she had made of where she lived.